 These Rose and Cocoa Butter Bath Truffles are super simple to make, look beautiful and leave the skin silky and smooth.
 We like to call these bath bombs ‘bath truffles’ due to the indulgent cocoa butter they contain.

-Adapt this using essential oils, colours and petals as you wish.
+Adapt this using essential oils, colors and petals as you wish.

 Bath Truffle recipe: